Is Elizabeth NJ a Safe Place to Live?

-A pretty obvious con that has been mentioned throughout this article is the high crime rates in Elizabeth.
+An obvious con that is the topic of discussion in this article is the high crime rates in Elizabeth.
 Staying safe is one of the top priorities when planning to relocate or visit Elizabeth.
-Elizabeth has higher crime rates than other cities in New Jersey, and they’re not projected to significantly decrease anytime soon.
+Elizabeth has higher crime rates than other cities in New Jersey and they’re not projected to significantly decrease anytime soon.

 What do Residents say about Elizabeth NJ?

-Most people who have experienced living in Elizabeth would say that with the city’s thriving diversity it would be a nice place to raise your family and expose your children to understanding different cultures.
-They also like having access to fantastic education for their children in a place where they feel safe, comfortable and at home.
+Most people who have lived in Elizabeth would say that the city’s thriving diversity would make it a nice place to raise your family and be exposed to different cultures.
+They also like top-notch education for their children in a safe and easy-going area.

-However, opinions of current residents in Elizabeth may be biased as they live in the city, and will want others to think they live in the great place.
+However, current residents’ opinions in Elizabeth may be biased, as they may want others to think the city as a great place.

 So if Elizabeth NJ Safe?

-We cannot ignore the fact that Elizabeth, New Jersey’s rising crime rate is a cause for concern in response to the question of whether the city is safe.
-Although the cities’ police force is making every effort to keep its citizens safe, there is obviously still work to be done.
-Therefore, based on statistics, the city of Elizabeth is not yet considered safe.
+In response to the question of whether the city is safe, we cannot ignore the fact that Elizabeth’s rising crime rate is a cause for concern.
+Although the city’s police force is making efforts to increase safety, there is obviously still work to be done.
+Therefore, according to statistics, the city of Elizabeth is not yet considered safe.